croaky/laptop/blog/articles/update-a-github-fork.md

-# Keep a GitHub Fork Updated
+# Update a GitHub Fork

 A typical flow when contributing to open source software on GitHub is: